ssolov/tetris/README.md

 # tetris
-Tetris is an old school Terminator game
+Tetris is an old school terminal game